swcarpentry/python-novice-inflammation/_episodes/02-lists.md

 - "Strings are immutable (i.e., the characters in them cannot be changed)."
 ---

 In the previous episode, we analyzed only one file.
-We still have eleven more to be analyzed...
+But we still have eleven more!

 Our goal with this Python lesson is to automate our analysis.
 Simply, we will write one code that will analyze all files,